 Lifting heavy is important for women over 50 because their bodies are naturally losing muscle mass.
 The best way for them to save the muscle they do have and to build new lean muscle mass is to lift weight limits that challenge them.
-It’s that challenge that breaks down existing muscle and rebuilds it stronger.
+It’s that weight that breaks down existing muscle and rebuilds it stronger.

 Women, particularly older ones, tend to back away from lifting weights that challenge them because they are afraid of building bulk.
 While lifting heavier weight will increase your muscle mass, it will not Hulk you out.
 Instead, it will create tone throughout your body.

 Remember, many women gain weight after menopause, too.
-Hormone changes that come with perimenopause and menopause affect the shape and distribution of body fat.
+Hormone changes that come with menopause affect the shape and distribution of body fat.
 Weight lifting tightens those areas that get loose.
 The more weight you lift, the toner your body will look and feel.

 Lean muscle also means more efficient calorie burning.
 That’s something you will need as those same hormones start to slow down your metabolism.
 Additional muscle helps you burn calories even when you are doing nothing but lounging on the couch.

 About one in four women will develop osteoporosis, a condition that can start as early as age 50 but is more common once around age 65, according to the Centers for Disease Control and Prevention.
 As estrogen levels drop, your bones become weaker and more brittle.